grommet/grommet/src/js/components/Pagination/README.md

 **onChange**

 Function that will be called when the user clicks a page or
         arrow button.
-It will be passed a React event object.
-The current page can be accessed via event.page.
+The single argument is an event containing the latest page via `event.page`, and the startIndex and endIndex for data on this page via `event.startIndex` and `event.endIndex`,
+        respectively.

 ```
 function